Grandparent Gift Idea: DIY Handprint Art For Grandma

 Recently, I’ve stopped trying to come up with a “wow” gift and focused on something more meaningful.
 I try to combine my love for DIYing anything with the fact that I have really cute kids into a thoughtful, personal gift.
 Actually, I have a whole Pinterest board dedicated to making crafty gifts!

-It became the dreaded time to think of a gift for my mom for her birthday.
-I naturally scoured Pinterest for any ideas and handprint art really popped out at me.
-I wanted to do something unique and pretty of course but also be a quick DIY project.
+It became the dreaded time to think of a birthday gift for my mom.
+I naturally scoured Pinterest for ideas, and handprint art really popped out at me.
+Of course, I wanted to do something unique and pretty, but also a quick DIY project. ย

 A clear, un-smeared, precisely painted handprint does not mix well with 3 kids under 4 years old (this project included my nephew!).
 I’m sure all of you mamas can relate.